 Most weight loss surgeries performed today use minimally invasive techniques.
 Most specifically, the surgeries involve a laparoscope (laparoscopic surgery).
-A laparoscope is a tiny, elongated camera that is inserted into an incision in the abdomen.
-The surgeon is able to manipulate the camera and can view the interior of your abdomen by way of an accompanying monitor.
+A laparoscope is a tiny, elongated camera inserted into an incision in the abdomen.
+The surgeon can manipulate the camera and view the interior of your abdomen by way of an accompanying monitor.

-The most common bariatric surgery procedures are adjustable gastric band, gastric bypass, biliopancreatic diversion with duodenal switch, and sleeve gastrectomy (also referred to as gastric sleeve).
+The most common bariatric surgery procedures are adjustable gastric band, gastric bypass, biliopancreatic diversion with duodenal switch, and sleeve gastrectomy (also called gastric sleeve).

-Each surgery has its own advantages and disadvantages.
+Each surgery has its advantages and disadvantages.
 Let us look at those procedures now.

 The Most Popular Bariatric (Weight Loss Surgery) Procedures